traefik/traefik/docs/content/migration/v2-to-v3.md

 `Query` can take a single value to match is the query value that has no value (e.g. `/search?mobile`).

 `HostHeader` has been removed, use `Host` instead.

+## Content-Type Auto-Detection

+In v3, the `Content-Type` header is not auto-detected anymore if it has not been set by the backend.
+You can use the `ContentType` middleware if you want to enable the auto-detection.